Friday, Saturday, and Sunday July 30 & 31 – August 1, 2021

 Mechanical pencils 0.7 leads HB and 2B

-Brushes of your choice.
-I suggest having at least three sizes: No 8, 12, and 14 (all round) and sword brush.
-Yeliseyev Signature SWORD brush and set of 3 brushes will be available for purchase at the retail price during the workshops and demonstrations.
+- I suggest having at least three sizes watercolor brushes: No 8 to 14 (synthetic, all round) and sword brush.
+Yeliseyev Signature SWORD brush and set of 3 round brushes handmade in England by Rosemary&Co are available for purchase online and during in-person workshops.
+To see the brushes click here.

 Water and water containers.